Advertisement

 STREUSEL

-Streusel is a crumb topping of butter, flour and sugar; it can contain chopped nuts or rolled oats.
+Streusel is a crumb topping of butter, flour, and sugar; it can contain chopped nuts or rolled oats.
 Pronounced SHTROY-zul, the word derives from the German “streuen,” meaning to sprinkle or scatter.
-Streusel is used as a topping for a variety of pies, fruit crisps, cakes and pastries, most notably coffee cakes.
-See a photo of streusel in our coffee cake photo.
+Streusel is used as a topping for a variety of pies, fruit crisps, cakes, and pastries, most notably coffee cakes.